tysmithnet/react-starter/README.md

 # react-redux-saga-typescript-starter
 This is my personal starter for SPA development.
 It's a bare bones starter meant to be hacked.
+Perhaps in the future I will provide branches/forks/whatever for more full-featured applications based on this starter.

 ### Goals
 Ideally, this will end up being a generator or some kind -either through something like yeoman or something akin to angular-cli.